robertaboukhalil/ginkgo/README.md

 ###### v0.7
 ###### v0.8
 ###### v0.9
-- Test:
-	- If change parameters and re-run, only do necessary analysis
+###### v0.95
 - If add files to analysis, only run analysis on new files
-	- Check that segmentation file works
-	- Check that FACS file works
-	- Check that "Bin Count Too Low" / "Index of Dispersion Too High" works

 ###### v1.0
-- Make screenshots + pipeline
-- Fix file permissions before submitting
+- Fix file permissions of ginkgo/uploads/ before submitting
-- Add link to sample data set
-- Add support for other species in dashboard?
-- Add description for heatmaps
+- Paper citations:
+	-> Smits SA, Ouverney CC, 2010 jsPhyloSVG: A Javascript Library for Visualizing Interactive and Vector-Based Phylogenetic Trees on the Web.
 - About page
 - FAQ page
-- Paper citations:
-	-> Smits SA, Ouverney CC, 2010 jsPhyloSVG: A Javascript Library for Visualizing Interactive and Vector-Based Phylogenetic Trees on the Web.
-- Don't plot trees to jpeg, should be faster
-- Don't plot [CELL].jpeg files with such high resolution

 ###### v2.0
 - Have "Cancel" button to stop an analysis (but how? store pid?)
 - Using the same dataset, run parallel analyses with different settings
+- Don't plot trees to jpeg, should be faster
+- Don't plot [CELL].jpeg files with such high resolution

 ---